tthorntone/AdNauseam-Wiki/FAQ.md

 First, please make sure the bug hasn't already been reported by checking the current [bug list](https://github.com/dhowe/AdNauseam/issues).
 If the bug hasn't yet been reported you can report it there.
 If you don't have a GitHub account, please create one so that we can communicate with you about the bug and fix it more quickly.

 If you're not comfortable creating a ticket (or don't want to create a GitHub account), you can also report the bug via email to adnauseam-issues [@] rednoise.org.

+#### How can I activate debugging mode?

+- Go to chrome://extensions/, find AdNauseam, and click 'background.html' to open the console
+- Leave this window open, then click 'options', again under AdNauseam, to open 'settings'
+- Now enable 'Activate debugging mode' at the bottom of the settings
+- You should begin to see output in the console window you opened previously
+- Now go to any page, like this [test page](https://rednoise.org/adntest/simple.html), that has ads
+- After a few moments you should have log data you can post in your issues or send to devs

 ## Why?